-Students can assist the Inn during their BPTC year and help represent the interests of their fellow students by becoming a Student Representative, Secretary for one of the Inn's Mooting/Debating Clubs or on the Committee of the Inn's Junior Members' Association.
+Students are encouraged to assist the Inn during their BPTC year by becoming a Student Representative, Secretary for one of the Inn's Mooting/Debating Clubs or on the Junior Members' Association (JMA) Committee.

-The Inn very much relies upon the support of the Lincoln’s Inn Student Representatives at each of the BPTC providers, as they act as the link between the Inn and the student body and represent their fellow students' interests at the Inn's Students' Activities Executive Committee.
-The Representatives are encouraged to communicate to the Inn feedback from students on issues concerning their student affiliation to the Inn, and other issues pertinent to their education and training for the Bar.
+The Inn very much relies upon the support of the Student Representatives at each of the BPTC providers, as they provide the link between the Inn and the student body and represent the interests of fellow students via the Junior Members' Association Committee.
+The Representatives are encouraged to communicate to the Inn feedback from students on issues concerning their affiliation to the Inn, and other issues pertinent to their education and training for the Bar.

 Responsibilities include but are not limited to: